mahalakshmideva/Error-squard/README.md

-# Error-squard
+# Spell-Checker.py
-To check the error like journals automatically
+Spell checker features put together with attempt to machine learn the process.